Haris16-code/BJH-OS/README.md

   Run commands and control the OS with a built-in terminal — ideal for devs and power users.

 - 🌐 **Remote Alerts & Update System**
   Displays alerts and updates fetched from a remote JSON config.

-- 📡 **IoT Integration (In Progress)**
-  Working on ESP8266/ESP32 support for real-world sensor interaction.
+Automatic notifications ensure you never miss an important update.

+- 🤖 **BJH OS AI**
+  Built-in assistant for smarter interactions and workflow automation.

+- 🌐 **Flash Browser**
+  Lightweight, fast, and secure browser integrated into BJH OS.

+- 🛠️ **BJH Tool 64-bit Fix**
+  Improved compatibility with 64-bit utilities and applications.

+- 🛡️ **Antivirus Update**
+  BJH OS Antivirus is now integrated!
+Scan files offline using VirusShare MD5 signatures with an animated progress bar and detailed results.
+Virus definitions are updated to the latest version for enhanced security.

+- 📝 **About & Settings Rebuilt**
+  Modern UI with detailed system hardware info, smoother interactions, and improved usability.

+- 🌍 **Worldwide Rollout**
+  Updates are being released globally in stages to ensure stability, avoid server overload, and provide a smooth installation experience.
 ---

 ## 🛠️ How to Run BJH OS